offEVO/To-Do-listV2-Windowns-11-styled-GUI/README.md

 ![image](https://github.com/offEVO/To---Do-listV2-Windowns-11-styled-GUI/assets/140699812/c5d3a28e-7ac5-4e2e-9574-6a7c42fc3896)
 _________________________________________________
-I also made sure the window was not reliable, This isn't really a feautre but more a small detail 🤏
+I also made sure the window was not resizable, This isn't really a feautre but more a small detail 🤏

 ![image](https://github.com/offEVO/To---Do-listV2-Windowns-11-styled-GUI/assets/140699812/bc889909-e73d-4fa0-9014-6f2bf8a768df)